immunant/cctrace/README.md

 # cctrace
-Trace invocations of compiler, linker, and other build tools.  `cctrace` relies on `sysdig` which is only supported on Linux.
+Trace invocations of compiler, linker, and other build tools. `cctrace` relies on [`sysdig`](https://github.com/draios/sysdig) for Linux.

 ## Prerequisites